 Hope this post was helpful to you, for planning a short visit to Switzerland.
 If you need more details you may DM me at email@example.com.

-Please leave a comment about what you feel about the above post.
+Thank you for stopping by and reading through this post.
+It would be really wonderful if you share a word about what you feel about the above post.
 Would love to hear back from you.